pyQode/pyqode.core/examples/notepad/readme.rst

-This directory contains a complete application based on pyqode.
+This directory contains a complete application based on pyqode.core.

-It uses *most of the pyqode.core features* and comes with packaging scripts to show you how to setup a pyqode application and how to distribute it ( especially on Windows with cx_Freeze)
+It uses *most of the pyqode.core features* and comes with packaging scripts to show you how to distribute a pyqode based application.

-The **notepad** package is made up of three files and an subpackage:

-    - __init__.py: contains the main function of the application
-    - main_window: contains the implementation of the main window
-    - editor: contains our custom CodeEdit definition
-    - ui: contains the Qt ui files and their python translations

 To **run** the example, just run::